OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Adder
 ~~~~~

 One particle often creates multiple interactions, and consequently multiple *hits*, within a crystal.
 The first step of the digitizer is to sum all the *hits* that occur within the same crystal (i.e. the same volume).
 This is due to the fact that the electronics always measure an integrated signal, and do not have the time or energy resolution necessary to distinguish between the individual interactions of the particle within a crystal.
 This digitizer action is completed by a module called the adder.
 The adder should be the first module of a digitizer chain.
-It acts on the lowest level in the system hierarchy, as explained in Users Guide:Defining a system:
+It acts on the lowest level in the system hierarchy, as explained in :ref:`defining_a_system-label`:

 * A system must be used to describe the geometry (also the mother volume name must corresponds to a system name)
 * The lowest level of this system must be attached to the detector volume and must be declared as a *sensitive detector*